Jim Larrañaga has another double-digit seed on a historic, joyful run

 “The best thing you can do when you can’t rebound is don’t give them a shot,” Larrañaga said after his team knocked out No. 2 Auburn in the second round.

 Injuries hampered the program in recent years.
-At times, the Hurricanes were so shorthanded, they couldn’t play five-on-five in practice.
+At times, the Hurricanes were so shorthanded they couldn’t play five-on-five in practice.
 Larrañaga compared the predicament to beginning a chess match without a few pieces.

 Confidence grew heading into this season when McGusty and Waardenburg decided to return.
 Larrañaga brought in Moore and Miller as transfers to bolster the lineup.

 Miami finished last season 10-17 with only four wins in conference play.
 The Hurricanes landed at No. 12 in the ACC preseason rankings, so “if we would have told you we were going to the Elite Eight, everybody would laugh at us and look at us crazy,” McGusty said.

 By Selection Sunday, they believed they could compete with the best teams.
 Larrañaga loves to tell stories, so this group knows all about George Mason’s remarkable run 16 years ago.
 There are overt lessons nestled in the underdog tale.
-Now, Larrañaga says his players tell him: “Hey, let’s do what they did so you can talk about us in the future, rather than them.”
+Now, Larrañaga says his players tell him, “Hey, let’s do what they did so you can talk about us in the future rather than them.”

 So here they are among the last eight teams standing — winning, dancing, joking and smiling, while trying to add to the story of another double-digit seed that prevailed.